Microsoft Graph integration

 4. Immediately copy the “Value” after creation

-• This is your system's only chance to obtain the Graph API Token value
+• This is your system’s only opportunity to obtain the Graph API Token value

 2. The three key pieces of information you will need

-From the Azure App Registration Overview and Secrets you will get:
+From the Azure App Registration Overview and Secrets you will obtain:

 • Client ID (Application ID)